sambeau/tortoise-vs-hare/README.md

 I ended up with a board with 79 squares.
 I was looking for a game with around 10-12 rolls for each player and I wanted a typical game to include at least one sleep for the hare and one jet run for the tortoise.
 The 79-square board worked out the most balanced in all areas.

+I also ended up with 3 sleep squares for the hare and two crash squares for the tortoise.

 ## Results

 | Scenario      |       n |   % |